 WHO WE ARE

-Professor Carla Carter (5th from Left on the top), Dr. Jacqueline Ryan Vickery (6th from Left on the top) & the 2019 Summer Research & Production Fellows
+Professor Carla Carter (top row, 5th from left), Dr. Jacqueline Ryan Vickery (top row, 6th from left) & the 2019 Summer Research & Production Fellows

 Dr. Jacqueline Ryan Vickery, Director of Research